-Effective 8/30/17, we will have walk in advising ONLY on Wednesdays
+We will have walk in advising ONLY on Wednesdays

-between 1 pm and 2 pm with the exception of the following dates:
+between 1 pm and 2 pm.

 The Office of Student Services (OSS) at Stony Brook University provides major and minor advisement to approximately 1,600 undergraduate business students.
 Students seek advisement for major/minor degree requirements, semester scheduling, transfer evaluations, and degree clearances.

 Students who wish to see an Advisor for help with semester scheduling should do so in plenty of time (i.e., about 1-2 months) before an upcoming registration period.
 This is particularly important for Business Majors going into the first or second semester of their Senior Year.
 It is recommended that Business Majors see their Advisor every semester.
 If you would like to schedule an appointment with an advisor, please click here.

 Please note, students are responsible for reviewing, understanding, and abiding by the University's regulations, procedures, requirements, and deadlines as described in official publications.
 This includes, by way of example only, the Undergraduate Bulletin, the University Conduct Code, the Student Handbook, and class schedules.